Analysis | Your Guide to Brazil’s Wildly Unpredictable Election

 4. Who constitutes his political base?

-With the motto “Brazil above everything, God above all,” he promotes a mix of traditional family values and nationalism that appeals to the most conservative portions of the electorate.
+With the motto “Brazil above everything, God above all,” he promotes a mix of traditional family values and nationalism that appeals to conservative portions of the electorate, including the rapidly growing evangelical population.
 He has also come to embody rejection of Lula and his Workers’ Party.
 Financial markets gave him a pass after he put a University of Chicago-trained economist in charge of his economic plan.

 5. Why is the presidential election so polarized this time?

-Note: (An earlier version of this story corrected the number of presidential candidates under the first question.)